seandstewart/bardly/pending/romances/the-tempest/11-player.md

 To feed my innocent people.

 **SEBASTIAN**
-No marrying ‘mong his subjects?
+No marrying 'mong his subjects?

 **ANTONIO**
 None, sure; all idle: whores and knaves.

 **GONZALO**
 I would with such perfection govern, sir,
-To excel the golden age. …
+To excel the golden age. ...

 **SEBASTIAN**
-… God save his majesty!
+...
+God save his majesty!

 **ANTONIO**
- Long live Gonzalo! …
+ Long live Gonzalo! ...

 **GONZALO**
-… And, — do you mark me, sir?
+...
+And, -- do you mark me, sir?

 **ALONSO**
 Prithee, no more: thou dost talk nothing to me.